The Front End of Innovation: How much is “too much”?

 Here you benchmark competitive products—and perhaps your current products—using the test methods you gleaned from Preference interviews.

-What you miss: Expect two problems if you omit this.
+What you miss: Expect two problems if you omit front end of innovation step.
 First your new product prototypes can “miss the mark” because your test methods measured success differently than customers.
 Second you won’t set an optimized new product price… which is driven by the value you deliver beyond customers’ next-best alternative.
 You need to quantitatively measure alternatives using the same outcomes and test methods customers employ.

 Advice: The first three steps are the most important for any project.
 For larger, high-impact projects, add this step to optimize both your product design and pricing.